Lifeline Community Custodians

 Many of the Lifeline Community Custodians have lived experience with suicide and mental illness and they are all passionate about giving back to the community and helping Lifeline reduce the increasing rates of suicide in Australia.

-The athletes will be attending community events, telling their own personal stories of resilience and sharing the message of hope to around the country.
+The athletes will be attending community events, telling their own personal stories of resilience, and sharing the message of hope around the country.